 Final Checklist – European Camping

 Please use this checklist to ensure that you have done everything and packed all the essentials for your training course.
-Remember, following successful completion of your training period, you will most likely travel straight out abroad.
+Remember, following successful completion of your training period, you will most likely travel straight out to site.

 Candidate Login – Ensure that you log into your candidate login and check that all the information and documents requested by the Recruitment Team have been completed.
 You will not be available for employment until it is all done.
 If there is any delay in getting anything completed please give us a call and explain the situation.

 Health & Safety Information- Please ensure that you have read and understood the Health & Safety Information booklet you can find in you candidate area.
-If you have any questions or areas you don't understand you can give us a call or speak to one of the Training Team when you arrive in the Isle of Wight.
+If you have any questions or areas you don't understand you can give us a call or speak to one of the Training Team when you arrive at the Training Venue.

 Bank Accounts- It is important that you organise your bank account to ensure that you are ready to go abroad.
 Below is a list of things to check: